 111 Green Bay Rd., Wilmette, 224-408-2464

-You would never know from the outside, but this Brooklyn style bistro now boasts a new 35 seat enclosed patio with strung lighting, cafe tables and lunge furniture, umbrellas and heat lamps for cooler nights.
-Bonus, the restaurant is now open for lunch as well!
+You would never know from the outside, but this Brooklyn style bistro now boasts a 35-seat enclosed patio with strung lighting, cafe tables and lunge furniture, umbrellas and heat lamps for cooler nights.
+Bonus, the restaurant is open for lunch as well!

 695 Deerfield Rd., Deerfield, 847-607-9104